This pork tenderloin sandwich is perfectly crispy and crunchy, but the best part is that it’s fried right in your oven for easy clean up.

 - 1 teaspoon onion powder

 - 1 teaspoon garlic powder

 - 1 teaspoon cracked pepper

 - 1 tablespoon water

 - Preheat oven to 425 degrees.

 - Slice the tenderloin into 6 even sized pieces.
-Place each piece between a layer of plastic wrap and use a mallet to pound it very thin - about 1/4 inch thick.
+Place each piece between a layer of plastic wrap and use a mallet to pound it out to 1/4 inch thickness.

 - Whisk the eggs and water together in a shallow dish.

 - Add the panko to a third shallow dish.

 - Dredge each piece of pork in first the flour, then egg, then panko, making sure the pork is fully coated in the breading.